Why optional stopping can be a problem for Bayesians: Other Conceptualizations of Optional Stopping

-We know from probability theory that if a test is a so-called \emph{nonnegative martingale test\/} under all distributions in $\H_0$ \citep{Vovk2011}, then it can handle optional stopping in the frequentist sense --- if we reject $H_0$ iff the posterior odds in favor of $\H_0$ are smaller than some fixed $\alpha$, then, even under optional stopping, we are guaranteed a Type I error of at most $\alpha$.
-Some (but not all, very few in fact) classical hypothesis tests are such martingale tests, for example Wald's sequential likelihood ratio test \citep{Wald1949}.
-And some Bayes factors (but not all) are martingale tests as well.
-To be precise, all Bayes factors of the form~\eqref{eq: posterior odds, bayes rule} where the null hypothesis $\H_0$ is \emph{simple}, are martingales.
-Hence, frequentist optional stopping is no problem for Bayesians-with-a-simple-null-hypothesis.
-This is what was noted by \citet{Edwards1963} (using a different terminology) and \citet{Good1991}, based on what \citet{Sanborn2014} call the \emph{universal bound}, and what in probability theory is known as \emph{Doob's maximal inequality}.
-More information on martingale tests can be found in \citet{Doob1971}, \citet{Vovk2011} and \citet{VdPas2016}.\\
+At first sight none of this seems applicable to Bayesian tests, which output posterior odds rather than a p-value.
+However, in the case that ${\cal H}_0$ is {\em simple\/} (containing just one hypothesis, as in Example 0), there is a well-known intriguing connection between Bayes factors and Type I error probabilities: --- if we reject $H_0$ iff the posterior odds in favor of $\H_0$ are smaller than some fixed $\alpha$, then we are guaranteed a Type I error of at most $\alpha$.
+And interestingly, this holds not just for fixed sample sizes but even under optional stopping.
+Thus, if one adopts the rejection rule above (reject iff the posterior odds are smaller than a fixed $\alpha$), {\em for {\em simple\/} ${\cal H}_0$, frequentist optional stopping is no problem for Bayesians}.
+This is what was noted by \citet{Edwards1963} (using a different terminology) and \citet{Good1991}, based on what \citet{Sanborn2014} call the \emph{universal bound}, and what in probability theory is known as \emph{Doob's maximal inequality\/} \citep{Doob1971}; see also \citet{Vovk2011} and \citet{VdPas2016}.

 But what happens if $\H_0$ is composite?
-Now not only the alternative distribution involves marginalization over an unknown parameter (with help of a prior distribution), but so does the null distribution.
-For composite null hypotheses, this condition would be met if we have the special case of a Bayes factor that is a nonnegative martingale under all distributions in $\H_0$, which is a very stringent requirement.
-As follows by arguments of \citet{OptionalStoppingTechnical}, this does happen if {\em all\/} free parameters in $\H_0$ are nuisance parameters observing a group structure and equipped with the corresponding Type~0 prior and are shared with $\H_1$, an example being Jeffreys' Bayesian $t$-test of Section~\ref{sec:Bayesian t test with default priors}.
-Thus, for Type~0-only priors on $\H_0$, Bayes factor hypothesis tests can handle optional stopping in the frequentist sense under $\H_0$.
-We conjecture (though have no proof) that these are the only such cases.
+As was only shown very recently \citep{OptionalStoppingTechnical}, the Bayes factor still handles optional stopping in the frequentist sense if {\em all\/} free parameters in $\H_0$ are nuisance parameters observing a group structure and equipped with the corresponding Type~0 prior and are shared with $\H_1$, an example being Jeffreys' Bayesian $t$-test of Section~\ref{sec:Bayesian t test with default priors}.
+As explained by \citet{OptionalStoppingTechnical}, for general priors and composite ${\cal H}_0$ though, this is typically not the case; for example, the Gunel-Dickey default Bayes factors for$2\times2$ tables (another composite $\H_0$) cannot handle optional stopping in the frequentist sense.